Operation Imperial Lake: Background

 The Quế Sơn mountains located approximately 20 mi south of Danang had long been a People's Army of Vietnam (PAVN) and Viet Cong (VC) base area, and numerous operations had been mounted against the mountains and valley throughout the war.
 From late June 1970, the 7th Marine Regiment had been rotating reinforced rifle companies on 5-day patrols of the area, which regularly uncovered PAVN/VC positions and engaged in small skirmishes.

 On 13 August, Companies I and L, 3rd Battalion, 7th Marines and Company A, 1st Battalion, 5th Marines began Operation Ripley Center in the central Quế Sơn mountains.
 On 15 August, Company A, 1/5 Marines was withdrawn from the operation and on 24 August, 2nd Battalion, 7th Marines was landed in the area and took over the operation.
-The Marines uncovered numerous PAVN/VC facilities and killed 25 PAVN/VC and captured 8 for no Marine losses.
+The Marines uncovered numerous PAVN/VC facilities and killed 25 PAVN/VC and captured eight for no Marine losses.
 The operation concluded on 31 August.

 In August the 1st Marine Division and the 7th Marine Regiment staffs began planning a large operation to pacify the Quế Sơn mountains, which were believed to harbor the PAVN's Front 4 Headquarters, the D3, R20 and V25 Infantry Battalions, the 42nd Reconnaissance Battalion and the 3D, T89 and T90 Sapper Battalions.
 The plan called for an intensive air and artillery bombardment intended to drive the PAVN/VC into shelters allowing the 2/7 Marines to land at 12 separate landing zones, the 1st Platoon, Company D, 1st Reconnaissance Battalion to establish 3 observations posts, and for the mortar battery of 3rd Battalion, 11th Marines to establish a firebase on Hill 845.

 Operation

-September to December 1970
+August to December 1970

-After midnight on 31 August, 10 Marines artillery batteries began shelling 53 targets in the Quế Sơn mountains; when the bombardment ended at 06:45 (IT) a total of 13,488 shells had been fired.
-The artillery barrage was immediately followed by 2 hours of airstrikes and then at 09:00 (IT) the first helicopters began landing the Marines.
+After midnight on 31 August, 10 Marines artillery batteries began shelling 53 targets in the Quế Sơn mountains; when the bombardment ended at 06:45 a total of 13,488 shells had been fired.
+The artillery barrage was immediately followed by two hours of airstrikes and then at 09:00 the first helicopters began landing the Marines.
 The 2/7 Marines command post was established on Hill 845, now named Landing Zone Vulture (15.753°N 108.178°E).
-The Marine landings were unopposed, and they made no contact with the PAVN/VC over the next 4 days.
+The Marine landings were unopposed, and they made no contact with the PAVN/VC over the next four days.